softwaresec-labs/ACVED/README.md

 The model is regularly updated with new training data from the LVDAndro dataset, which allows for the detection of novel vulnerabilities using the ACVED plugin.

+If you are using this plugin or model in your research work, please cite as: _**Senanayake, J., Kalutarage, H., Al-Kadri, M.O., Petrovski, A., Piras, L. (2023).
+Android Code Vulnerabilities Early Detection Using AI-Powered ACVED Plugin.
+In: Atluri, V., Ferrara, A.L. (eds) Data and Applications Security and Privacy XXXVII.
+DBSec 2023.
+Lecture Notes in Computer Science, vol 13942.
+Springer, Cham. [https://doi.org/10.1007/978-3-031-37586-6_20](https://doi.org/10.1007/978-3-031-37586-6_20)**_

 Use ACVED User Guide for all the necessary instructions related to the ACVED plugin installation and usage.